arapulido/katacoda-scenarios/cluster-checks/step2.md

 This is the Daemonset that deploys the Datadog node agent.
 Let's check the status of the Datadog agent:

-`kubectl exec -ti $(kubectl get pods -l app=datadog -o custom-columns=:metadata.name) -- agent status`{{execute}}
+`kubectl exec -ti ds/datadog -- agent status`{{execute}}

 Check the different checks that are running by default.
-You can see that the Kubelet check is failing.
-We will fix the configuration in a later step to fix this.